 The biggest challenge a solar home owner has is trying to determine how much additional value solar adds to their home.
 While it is true that different types of solar have varying effects on a property’s value in the Phoenix area, solar is just one of many variables a buyer will consider when purchasing a home.

 Solar leases do not necessarily provide additional value to a home nor do they lower a home’s value in the Phoenix area.
 Since a solar lease provides for solar equipment to be installed on the home, the solar array is not really a fixture of the property and subsequently cannot provide tangible value during the appraisal process.
 However, solar leases do provide value intangibly through the additional cost savings it provides to potential home buyers, especially when compared to other homes for sale in the area.
-In the Phoenix area, for example, we have seen 25 percent shorter marketing times for solar lease homes compared to the market average (based upon August 2014 sales data in Phoenix).
-Shorter marketing time means less hassle and quicker turn around for the home seller.
+In the Phoenix area, for example, we typically see a similar time on the market for solar lease homes compared to the market average.
+Similar marketing times means that the solar, if marketed right, will have no adverse effect on the sale of your home.

 The one exception that I have seen in the Phoenix market are prepaid solar leases.
 I have sold several homes in the past few years with solar leases that actually provided for a minor bump in additional value on the home’s appraisal.
 Though this many not be the case in every transaction, there is a case that a seller can make to the appraiser about it.